Samuel-Downs/Samuel-Downs.github.io/README.md

 ## Optional Requirements:
 * Have a sort feature on the project page
 * Have each project as a separate drop down

+## To-Do
+* Fix the download button on the about me page